isakfiks/UniConvert/README.md

 - Temperature conversions: Celsius to Fahrenheit and vice versa
 - Length conversions: meters to feet, kilometers to miles, and vice versa
 - Weight conversions: kilograms to pounds and vice versa
+- Easily scalable: adding new units is very simple

 ## Installation